LacClirSymposium2020/LacClirSymposium2020.github.io/index.md

 ---
 layout: default
-title: Capacity Assessment of Latin American and Caribbean Partners
+title: The project
 language: en
 ---

-About the symposium and the microgrant
+About the project and the microgrant